leomarcov/labadmin/README.md

 # labadmin
 Labadmin is Linux Bash script capable to remotely admin a set of hosts (Linux or Windows).
-It's an approach similar to Ansible, but Labadmin is focused to work in educational computer laboratory environment. and incorporates a full set of actions ready to use (currently 113 actions for Linux and 40 for Windows).
-It's easy to create your own actions using Bash script or Powershell languages.
+It's an approach similar to Ansible, but Labadmin is focused to work in educational computer laboratory environment.

-With labadmin you can:
+#### Main features
-  * Discover the network hosts in a computer classroom (searched by MAC).
+  * Discover the network hosts in a laboratory classroom by MAC address, allowing DHCP networks.
-  * Show the status of each machine in a classroom map.
+  * Show the status of each machine in a map according the position in the classroom.
-  * Select the machines to operate using flexible ranges.
+  * Flexible machine selection which operate using ranges.
+Can select all machines, only a row, pairs or odd machines, a specific list, etc.
-  * Select an action to exec in all selected machines.
+  * Selection the action to exec in all selected machines.
+Labadmin incorporate a full set of actions ready to use (currently 133 for Linux and 40 for Windows).
-  * Monitor the status of execution in each machine.
+  * Monitorization of action execution status.
+  * It's easy to create your own actions using Bash script or Powershell languages.

+#### Operating schema
-Labadmin schema use one (or more) admin machine that control a set of node hosts.
+Labadmin use one (or more) admin machine that control a set of node hosts.
   * All machines must be placed in the same broadcast domain.
   * Labadmin agent is installed in admin machine.
 Controlled hosts only are configured for remote access: SSH for Linux machines and WinRM for Windows machines, but no need specific labadmin software.